Homotopy theory of monoid actions via group actions and an Elmendorf style theorem: Preliminary constructions and lemmas

-Let us denote by $\Grp$ and $\Mon$ the categories of groups and monoids, respectively.
-As is well known, the forgetful functor $U:\Grp\to \Mon$ admits a left adjoint $G:\Mon\to \Grp$, called \emph{the group completion}.
-For a given monoid $M$, the group completion $G(M)$ can be constructed as follows: Let $F_G(M)$ denote the free group on the elements of $M$, with the `set' inclusion $i:M\to F_G(M)$.
-Then $G(M)$ is the quotient group of $F_G(M)$ by the normal subgroup generated by the set of words In other words, $G(M)$ is the quotient of $F_G(M)$ by all relations obtained by the multiplication in $M$ \cite{malcev}.
-The universal homomorphism $q:M\to G(M)$ is given by the composition of $i$ with the quotient homomorphism $F_G(M)\to G(M)$.
+\begin{notation} We use the notation $\Grp$ for the category of groups, $\Mon$ for the category of monoids, $\Set$ for the category of sets, $\sS$ for the category of simplicial sets, $\tT$ for the category of compactly generated weak Hausdorff topological spaces and $\Cat$ for the category of small categories.
+For any monoid or group $D$ and a category $\frC$ we use $D\frC$ for the category of $D$-objects in $\frC$, i.e., the functor category $[D,\frC]$ when $D$ is regarded as a category with single object. \end{notation} As is well known, the forgetful functor $U:\Grp\to \Mon$ admits a left adjoint $G:\Mon\to \Grp$, called \emph{the group completion}.
+For a given monoid $M$, the group completion $G(M)$ can be constructed as follows: let $F_G(M)$ denote the free group on the elements of $M$, with the `set' inclusion $i:M\to F_G(M)$.
+Then $G(M)$ is the quotient group of $F_G(M)$ by the normal subgroup generated by the set of words In other words, $G(M)$ is the quotient of $F_G(M)$ by all relations obtained by the multiplication in $M$, see \cite{malcev}.
+The universal homomorphism $q_M:M\to G(M)$ is given by the composition of $i$ with the quotient homomorphism $F_G(M)\to G(M)$.